nathanestill/SoftSysHalfShell/reports/report.md

 }
 ```
 ### Reflection
 We have a better understanding of the Linux shell after having read through the tutorials of making a shell.
 This includes learning about parent and child processes, which we were previously unaware of.
 We learned a lot more C, primarily working with arguments passed, due to our commands taking many different arguments.
 We also learned much about how much C has control of files and directories on the computer.
-We completed our MVP and not much more.
+We completed our MVP, but we unfortunately did not have the time to move further with the project.